 What is custom knee replacement technique?

-A custom knee replacement is a novel technology in total knee replacement that is designed specifically to match the natural shape of the articulating surfaces of the patient’s knee.
+A c is a novel technology in total knee replacement that is designed specifically to match the natural shape of the articulating surfaces of the patient’s knee.

 This technique helps to ensure accurate placement and alignment of knee implant components.
 The procedure is less invasive as it eliminates the need to drill holes in the bones.

 The technique usually requires fewer steps during the surgical procedure leading to shorter operating time, and may help enhance surgical efficiency.